micREsoft/SysCaller/.github/CONTRIBUTING.md

 - **Translations**
   If you want to contribute to different translations for SysCaller outside of english I am all for it.

+- **Bindings**
+  If you know another language like Rust, GO, Python etc then making Bindings for SysCaller to work with other languages is totally possible!

 ---

 ## What I'm *Not* Accepting (Yet)